Maternal Health

 • Medical providers often blame patients for bad outcomes saying they were poor historians or noncompliant.

-• Despite Public Health research going back decades and the landmark report “Unequal Treatment: Confronting Racial and Ethnic Disparities in Healthcare” from Institute of Medicine in 2003 – Doctors are mostly in denial that Black lives are not valued when accessing healthcare.
+• Despite public health research going back decades and the landmark report ‘Unequal Treatment: Confronting Racial and Ethnic Disparities in Healthcare’ from the Institute of Medicine in 2003, doctors are mostly in denial that Black lives are not valued when accessing healthcare.
 The many stories of women who report symptoms of complications and are not listened to provide a different narrative.
 Take Serena Williams, for example, who knew she was experiencing a pulmonary embolism the day after giving birth by c-section.
 She was dismissed when she asked for what she knew was life- saving treatment.
 Only her white husband was heard.

 Future